 Along with the announcement of Coats’ retirement, the judicial branch also publicized a decision to set shorter, rotational terms for the chief justice as well.
 Justice Brian Boatright will serve in that position upon Coats’ retirement, and Justice Monica Márquez will serve as the following Chief Justice after him.

 While Coats was part of the process, it was not his decision, he said.
 The Colorado Constitution stipulates that the Chief Justice must serve as the executive head of the state judicial branch, which comprises all state district and county courts as well as the Supreme Court and Court of Appeals.
 The primary motivation for this change of term length, as Coats understood it, came from the “generational break” between himself and the other justices.
-Many people he had served with throughout his career have retired or otherwise changed plans, and thus, there is a large gap of ages with each of the other justices more than a decade away from retirement.
+Many people he had served with throughout his career have retired or left, and thus, there is a large gap of ages with each of the other justices more than a decade away from retirement.

 “I think there’s always been a question about how worthwhile it is to have somebody be chief for a very long time,” Coats said.

 A term limit of explicit number of years has not been decided yet to Coats knowledge, but discussions surrounding the idea was that regular terms of different individuals in office.
 Coats’ sense was that three to four-year terms could be likely but could depend on circumstances.

 His time as Chief Justice has lasted a little over two years and has been a time of immense change.
 Not only due to the current pandemic and the challenges faced by the judiciary like closing courts and providing a forum for legal affairs, but within months of his becoming chief justice, wildfires threatened many courts, Coats said.